j50n/deno-proc/site/src/data-transforms/README.md

 Transform structured data between formats with streaming support and high performance.

+> ⚠️ **Experimental API (v0.24.0+)**: Data transforms are new and under active development.
+While tests pass and performance is reasonable, expect API changes and edge cases as we improve correctness and streaming performance.
+Production use should include thorough testing of your specific data patterns.

 ## Choosing Your Approach

 proc offers several ways to process data.
 Here's how to choose: